 Brigitte Specht is an Area Account Manager for Sunrise Senior Living, responsible for business development and general public education in the Triangle market.
 She joined Sunrise Senior Living in 2007.
 Her background in senior living started in a Continuing Care Retirement Community where she held positions as Sales and Marketing Director, Assisted Living Coordinator, Memory Care Coordinator, and Housekeeping Director before joining Sunrise.
 Brigitte's passion lies in educating others.
 She has been a Virtual Dementia facilitator since 2009 and also teaches brain fitness classes.
 Brigitte is an alumni of East Carolina University and a Licensed North Carolina Assisted Living Administrator.
 She is very active in supporting Guiding Lights Caregiver Support Center, Alzheimers North Carolina, and COPE Eldercare.
 Brigitte and her family live in Holly Springs and enjoy spending their free time at Lake Gaston.

-Sarah is a Sales Director with Magnolia Glen, a Kisco Senior Living retirement community located in Raleigh, North Carolina.
+Sarah is a Sales Director with The Cardinal at North Hills, a full service continuing care retirement community located in Raleigh's vibrant Midtown, North Hills' neighborhood.
 She has been with Kisco Senior Living since 2005 where she has held positions as both Sales Director at various properties including Sales Training/Quality Specialist for their Home Office from 2006 - 2008.
 She has been working with seniors since 2004 and currently holds her North Carolina Assisted Living Administrators License and is a member of the Senior Resource Alliance of The Triangle and HART, Health Affairs Round Table.
-Sarah holds a Bachelors Degree in Liberal Studies from California State University, Chico with an emphasis in Psychology and Child Development.
-Sarah lives in Raleigh with her husband Kevin and son, Grayson.
+Sarah holds a Bachelor's Degree in Liberal Studies from California State University, Chico with an emphasis in Psychology and Child Development.
+Sarah enjoys running as a hobby and living a healthy active life.
+She lives in Raleigh with her husband Kevin and son, Grayson.

 John Thoma is a graduate of Boston University where he received a B. A. degree in Spanish.
 He continued studies at Tufts University Graduate School of Arts and Sciences Non-Profit Institute and Tufts University School of Continuing Education concentrating in Community Economic Development and Non-Profit Management.
 John joined Hospice of Wake County in 1991 and has served in the capacity of Finance/MIS Manager and Chief Financial Officer.
 He was appointed Chief Executive Officer in August 2002.